How to Choose our Future

 The Talk

-Halle will introduce the concept of tipping points and explain why we need positive tipping points in the drive to reduce carbon emissions.
-She will give examples of where tipping is happening now in social norms and technology adoption.
+Halle explained the concept of tipping points and explained why we need positive tipping points in the drive to reduce carbon emissions.
+She gave examples of where tipping is happening now in social norms and technology adoption such as the move to electric cars.

-Halle will invite you to take part in a simple online activity to demonstrate in a fun way how a new behaviour can become the norm.
+Halle led a simple interactive activity to demonstrate in a fun way how a new behaviour can become the norm, and the factors that can encourage or discourage this change.

-Halle will use historical examples of sudden societal change and present-day data from electric vehicles and the rise of renewable energy.
-The talk illustrates how desirable transformation can move from apparently impossible to inevitable.
+Halle used historical examples of sudden societal change and present-day data from electric vehicles and the rise of renewable energy.
+The talk illustrated how desirable transformation can move from apparently impossible to inevitable.